Marxists Internet Archive: Copyright issue on Marx/Engels collected works

 In late April 2014, the small British publishers Lawrence & Wishart (L&W) chose to revoke their permission for their English language version of the Marx/Engels Collected Works to be reprinted in part on MIA.
 In an email in late April 2014, L&W asked MIA to delete the contested material from their website by the end of April or face litigation.
 MIA chose to follow the request.
 An online petition was started against the L&W decision, and had the support of more than 4,500 people by the end of the month.
 The author of the petition, Ammar Aziz, was quoted in Vice magazine: "You cannot privatize their writings—they are the collective property of the people they wrote for.
 Privatization of Marx and Engels' writings is like getting a trademark for the words 'socialism' or 'communism.'"

 Andy Blunden, a representative of MIA, did not dispute that L&W has copyright over the material.
 He was quoted in the Washington D.C.–based Chronicle of Higher Education: "The professors and the historians will be able to write learned articles about what Marx said, but the general population are going to be left back in 1975 [the year when the publication of the Collected Works began]".
 In response to widespread criticism, L&W issued a statement objecting to the "campaign of online abuse".

 Structure

 Management

 The MIA is administered by a steering committee, composed of all active volunteers.
 The committee decides issues such as the categorization of writers, modifications to the bylaws (by 3/4 majority), financial issues of all kinds, and similar matters.
 Administrators are unpaid volunteers who assume additional responsibilities over certain section(s) of MIA.
 The MIA is incorporated in the U.S. state of California and registered with the U.S. tax service as a non-profit, 501(c)(3) organization.
-According to the MIA charter, its content will always be offered 100% free, in compliance with all capitalist copyright laws.
+According to the MIA charter, its content will always be offered 100% free, in compliance with all copyright laws.
 All the material stored in the archives is either public domain, under the GNU Free Documentation License, or used with the copyright holders' permission.
 Any work created by MIA volunteers is under the Creative Commons Attribution-ShareAlike 2.0 license.